gabrielmpaula/captcha-breaker/README.md

-# captcha-breaker
+# Captcha breaker using PIL

-Generates text from captcha image
+Experimenting project to extract text from captcha images.
+Needs tuning `filter pass factor` according with the image pattern.